 In feng shui, water features are never used in the bedroom.
 May it be a water fountain, an aquarium, or even a painting that has water designs.
 Water is believed to douse the fire element and cancels out the passion in the bedroom that you aim to get from fire energies.

 Sad news for bookworms!
 Bookshelves are discouraged in feng shui, especially taller ones.
-It's believed that it changes the aura of the space and makes it feel more like a place of work rather than rest and relaxation.
-Move the bookshelf to the living or study area for better feng shui.
+It’s believed that it changes the aura of the space and makes it feel more like a place of work rather than rest and relaxation.
+Move the bookshelf to the living or study area for better feng shui and keep your nightstands clean and tidy as well.

-Avoid having anything that hangs above your head, may it be a chandelier, a skylight, a ceiling fan, or any other design elements.
+Avoid having anything that hangs above your head, whether a chandelier, a skylight, a ceiling fan, or any other design elements.
 This is considered bad feng shui and can also be distracting to your sleep.

 Whether you believe in feng shui or not, it’s undeniable that proper furniture placement and bedroom arrangement can make or break how you feel whenever you’re inside your room.